paul-buerkner/paul-buerkner.github.io/about/index.md

 ---

-I am a statistician currently working as an Independent Junior Research Group Leader at the Cluster of Excellence SimTech in Stuttgart (Germany).
+I am a statistician currently working as an Independent Junior Research Group Leader at the Cluster of Excellence SimTech at the University of Stuttgart (Germany).
 I am the author of the R package [brms](https://github.com/paul-buerkner/brms) and member of the [Stan](http://mc-stan.org/) Development Team.
 Previously, I have studied Psychology and Mathematics at the Universities of Münster and Hagen and did my PhD in Münster about optimal design and Bayesian data analysis.
-I have also worked as a Postdoctoral researcher at Aalto University (Finland), Department of Computer Science.
+I have also worked as a Postdoctoral researcher at the Department of Computer Science at Aalto University (Finland).
 See [here](../publications) for an overview of my scientific publications.

 ## Research Interests